UPDATED MAY 10, 2019

 Ad Groups are a level down.
 So within the Widgets Campaign, we may have Ad Groups for Blue Widgets, Green Widgets, Vinyl Widgets and Benefits of Widgets.

-There are a virtually endless number of ways to combine and look at data using dashboards.
+There are a virtually endless number of ways to combine and look at data using analytics dashboards.
 The above metrics scratch the surface.
 When we look at dashboard metrics every day, we start noticing trends and thinking about our business from a data-driven standpoint.
 This results in new ways of thinking and questions that drive decision-making.
-For these reasons, I recommend creating and viewing dashboards, and sharing data in order to drive creativity and innovation.
+For these reasons, we recommend creating and viewing dashboards, and sharing data in order to drive creativity and innovation.

 Mercedes dashboard image courtesy Steve Glover / CC2.0